miguelangel/sdcnd--06_advanced-lane-finding/writeup_report.md

 ## Overview

-In this project, Iwill  goal is to write a software pipeline to identify the lane boundaries in a video from a front-facing camera on a car.
+In this project, I will write a software pipeline to identify the lane boundaries in a video from a front-facing camera on a car.
 The camera calibration images, test road images, and project videos are available in the [project repository](https://github.com/miguelangel/sdc--advanced-lane-finding).

 The complete pipeline can be found [here](https://github.com/miguelangel/sdc--finding-lane-lines/blob/master/finding_lane_lines.ipynb).